Des Moines Criminal Mischief Attorneys

 - Any offense not classified as first-, second-, third-, or fourth-degree criminal mischief

 If you are facing accusations of any degree of criminal mischief, reach out to Branstad & Olson right away.
-We thoroughly investigate criminal matters to identify ways to cast doubt on the prosecutor's case.
+Our Des Moines criminal mischief lawyers thoroughly investigate criminal matters to identify ways to cast doubt on the prosecutor's case.

 A range of conduct can constitute a criminal mischief offense.

-Some examples of acts that can lead to charges include, but are not limited to:
+Some criminal mischief examples that can lead to charges include, but are not limited to:

 - Breaking the windows of a building or establishment